halbux/sparselizard/README_GET_STARTED.md

 	run a very simple test:

 - Get the GMSH binary for your operating system and copy it to the sparselizard folder.
-- Mesh the 'circle.geo' geometry by running './gmsh circle.geo -3' (3 because it is a 3D problem) or
+- Mesh the 'disk.geo' geometry by running './gmsh disk.geo -3' (3 because it is a 3D problem) or
-		with './gmsh circle.geo' to mesh graphically.
-This creates a 'circle.msh' file which contains the mesh.
+		with './gmsh disk.geo' to mesh graphically.
+This creates a 'disk.msh' file which contains the mesh.
 - Run './run_sparselizard.sh' in the terminal.
 This runs the code in 'main.cpp' that was compiled at the previous step.
 When you edit 'main.cpp' you have to run again step 4 (but it will be much faster this time).
 - The previous step has created the 'u.pos' output file, which gives the exaggerated displacement of the top